benknoble/benknoble.github.io/_posts/2025-01-18-digital-control.md

 Here is my short list of steps for digital control.

+**Update 2026 August 10th** See also [Dealing with dickovers](https://pluralistic.net/2026/07/21/dickovers/) from Cory Doctorow, which contains especially useful advice for blocking popups, paywalls, and other form of Internet annoyance.

 ## Basics

 - Reject all cookies.
 Some sites [make this